1 Kings 17: Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), Aleppo Codex (10th century), and Codex Leningradensis (1008).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century) and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).

 Elijah's conflict with Ahab and his flight (17:1–6)

-Following the list of Ahab's mistake in the previous chapter, prophet Elijah suddenly appeared to confront the king with YHWH's word against Ahab's policy of syncretizing the worship of YHWH and Baal, and declaring the war against Baal (as the god of fertility and rain) that the land would suffer drought and hunger (only YHWH can control rain).
+Following the list of Ahab's mistake in the previous chapter, prophet Elijah suddenly appeared to confront the king with Yahweh's word against Ahab's policy of syncretizing the worship of Yahweh and Baal, and declaring the war against Baal (as the god of fertility and rain) that the land would suffer drought and hunger (only Yahweh can control rain).
 This set up a tense conflict between the worship of the two deities which would be resolved in 1 Kings 18:41-5.
 As soon as he finished with his message, Elijah withdrew to a small east Jordanian river valley, being fed by the usually greedy (ravenous) ravens.